GenesisEducationKyiv/software-engineering-school-5-0-B1lok/docs/system-design.md

     * Implement subscription analytics and usage reporting.
     * Add A/B testing framework for email templates and features.
     * Implement user behavior tracking and engagement metrics.
+* **CI/CD Managed Migrations**
+    * Move database schema migrations to a dedicated CI/CD pipeline step.
+    * Ensure database schema is validated and applied before application deployment.
+    * Improve debugging and control by decoupling migrations from runtime logic.